microsoft/AzureMonitorAddonForSplunk/README.md

 This add-on was built in accordance with the guidelines on this page:<br/>
 [How to work with modular inputs in the Splunk SDK for JavaScript](http://dev.splunk.com/view/javascript-sdk/SP-CAAAEXM)

-It consumes Diagnostic Logs according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for any Azure resource, and those selected by the user's configuration and sends them along to Splunk.
+It consumes Diagnostic Logs according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for any Azure resource, and passes those selected by the user's configuration along to Splunk.

 Here are a few resources if you want to learn more:<br/>
 * [Overview of Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)